Frequently Asked Questions

 5. Do you offer public programs?

-6. Can your workshop really improve our attorneys’ writing?
+6. Can your workshops really improve our attorneys’ writing?

 Participants consistently say so, as do their supervisors and colleagues: